Applying for Financial Aid

-The FSA ID is a username and password that replaces the Federal PIN.
-It serves as your electronic signature and allows you to access your federal financial aid information online.
+The FSA ID is a username and password that serves as your electronic signature and allows you to access your federal financial aid information online.
 If you do not already have one, you can create your FSA ID at fafsa.gov or when logging in to one of several other federal aid websites.
 Click here for more information about the FSA ID.

 Gather Your Information

 You will need to have income records, bank statements and other information available when you complete your Free Application for Student Aid (FAFSA).
 The FAFSA online help page provides more information about filing the FAFSA, including a list of the documents and records you will need to refer to as you complete your application.
 You may also find it helpful to complete the FAFSA on the Web Worksheet before entering your information into the FAFSA application.
 The worksheet will help you record all of the information you will need to provide.
 Note: Be sure to select the correct FAFSA on the Web Worksheet based on the academic year for which you are applying.
 Click here for the 2018-19 Worksheet.
 Click here for the 2019-20 Worksheet.

 Complete the Free Application for Federal Student Aid (FAFSA)

 Be sure to complete your FAFSA via the official federal website at fafsa.gov.* (FAFSA applications may be open for multiple academic years, so be sure to select the correct one!)
 Completing this form is free; if you are asked to pay a fee to submit a FAFSA, you are on the wrong site.